-Mold Smell: What Does Mold Smell Like?
+Mold Odours: What Does Mold Smell Like?

 Most mold in homes is hidden in walls, attics or other places where it can’t be easily seen.
 Mold spots typically become visible on the outside of a wall only after weeks, months or even years of contamination.
 The eyes are therefore not very useful or accurate for detecting mold.